 Congratulations!
-This letter is to inform you that your child has expressed an interest in participating in the Waipahu High School (WHS) Early College program.
+This letter is to inform you that your child has expressed interest in participating in the Waipahu High School (WHS) Early College program.
 Early College is a program that allows high school students to enroll in college classes and earn credit toward high school graduation and a college Associate degree.
-The classes will be held at the end of the school day, and on some occasions on the weekends at WHS and occasionally at a nearby University of Hawai'i (UH) system campus.
+The classes will be held at the end of the school day, and on some occasions on the weekends at WHS and/or at a nearby University of Hawai'i (UH) system campus.
+During the summer, classes are held in the day - similar to summer school.
 Waipahu High School Early College Program has continued to offer open seats in select Early College courses to students at various Early College 3.0 Partner Schools.